Tips for Advising Military Students

 - Receiving a formal evaluation of prior learning and remaining degree requirements.

 For degrees listed in the Handbook, military students should receive a SOC DNS Student Agreement from the home college after completing no more than two courses with the college.
 Chapter 2 of the Handbook provides information about the policies governing Student Agreements and directions for colleges in completing them.

 - Understanding guaranteed transferability among SOC DNS member institutions.

 The guaranteed transferability for specific courses offered by member institutions is an important advantage to military students and family members in making progress toward degree completion.
 SOC DNS Course Category Codes identify courses with this kind of pre-arranged transferability.
-Chapter 5 in the Handbook includes transferability policies and an index of categorized courses by college and SOC DNS Course Category Code.
+Transferability policies are outlined in Chapter 5 of the Handbook and the SOC DNS Search Tool on the SOC website provides searchable listings of categorized courses by college and SOC DNS Course Category Code.

 - Moving to a new duty station.

 Chapter 4 of the Handbook lists all SOC DNS colleges by location and Network.
 Military students and academic counselors can cross-reference the information contained in this chapter with the Transferability Tables to find courses at their new location that are guaranteed to transfer back to their home college.

 - College Navigator – An interactive website that allows the user to explore and compare features of different institutions, including programs and majors, admissions considerations, campus crime statistics and more.